 3.4 Post-Construction Obligations.
-Upon the completion of installation of Tenant’s Equipment, the Property and Premises shall be free of Tenant’s debris and Tenant will remove any remaining unused parts or remnants.
-Access routes and any other areas disturbed by Tenant due to construction staging, parking, and equipment storage shall be repaired and restored to their pre-construction state, reasonable wear and tear and casualty not caused by Tenant excepted.
-Within thirty (30) days after the completion of the installation of Tenant’s Equipment, Tenant shall provide Landlord with a close out package which will include (i) as-built drawings of Tenant’s Equipment and easements including (i) the location of any underground conduits and utilities, (ii) all zoning approval documents and building permits, and (ii) photo documentation of Tenant’s Equipment at the time of construction completion as part of Landlord’s permanent records for the Premises.
+Upon the completion of installation of Tenant’s Equipment, the Property and Premises shall be free of Tenant’s debris and Tenant will remove any of its remaining unused parts or remnants.
+Access routes and any other areas disturbed solely by Tenant due to construction staging, parking, and equipment storage shall be repaired and restored to their pre-construction state, reasonable wear and tear and casualty excepted.
+Within ninety(90) days after Landlord’s request and the completion of the installation of Tenant’s Equipment, Tenant shall provide Landlord with a close out package which will include (i) final drawings of Tenant’s Equipment and easements including (i) the location of any underground conduits and utilities, (ii) all zoning approval documents and building permits, and (ii) photo documentation of Tenant’s Equipment at the time of construction completion as part of Landlord’s permanent records for the Premises.

 4. Utilities, Liens and Taxes.

 4.1 Utilities.
-Tenant may have its own utility meter installed in a mutually agreed upon location in which case Tenant will pay the utility company directly for utility service.
+Tenant may have its own utility meter installed as shown on Exhibit B, or in a mutually agreed upon location in which case Tenant will pay the utility company directly for utility service.
 If separate metering is not commercially reasonable, then Tenant may install a utility sub meter on Landlord’s main utility meter, which Landlord shall read and bill to Tenant on a monthly basis (without mark-up) for Tenant’s utility consumption and provide Tenant with documentation to substantiate all invoiced amounts.
 Tenant’s actual utility usage charges shall be paid by Tenant to Landlord (each without mark-up) within thirty (30) days following Tenant’s receipt of an undisputed invoice and documentation substantiating all invoiced amounts.
 If neither of the foregoing options is commercially reasonable, then Tenant may use and make reasonable modifications to the Premises’ electrical system to accommodate the electrical requirements of Tenant’s Equipment at Tenant’s sole cost and expense.

 4.2 Liens.
 Tenant will use commercially reasonable efforts to prevent any lien from attaching to the Structure or any part thereof.
 If any lien is filed purporting to be for labor or material furnished or to be furnished at the request of Tenant, then Tenant shall do all acts necessary to discharge such lien by payment, satisfaction or posting of bond within forty-five (45) days of receipt of Notice that such lien has been filed; provided, that Tenant may contest any such lien if Tenant provides Landlord with cash or a letter of credit in the amount of said lien as security for its payment within such forty-five (45) day period, and thereafter diligently contests such lien.
-In the event Tenant fails to deposit the aforementioned security with Landlord and fails to pay any lien claim after entry of final judgment in favor of the claimant, then Landlord shall have the right to expend all sums reasonably necessary to discharge the lien claim and invoice Tenant for one hundred fifteen percent (115%) of all documented costs incurred by Landlord.
+In the event Tenant fails to deposit the aforementioned security with Landlord and fails to pay any lien claim after entry of final judgment in favor of the claimant, then Landlord, upon notice to Tenant, shall have the right to expend all sums reasonably necessary to discharge the lien claim and invoice Tenant for one hundred fifteen percent (115%) of all documented costs actually incurred by Landlord, which costs shall be due upon sixty (60) days after receipt of undisputed invoices and supporting documentation.